WilliamWoha/csjournal/docs/AboutMe/index.rst

 University Projects
 -------------------

 | Although most of the Projects here are related to university, I still put my heart and soul into them to try and make the best versions.
-The Data Structures project isn't fully complete yet so I can't comment on it but everything else (PF, OOP, COAL) required you to make games, and for *every* subject, in *every* semester, I've consistently scored the highest marks and won the "Best Project" award.
-Each Project was solo and had hundreds of submissions.
+The Data Structures project isn't fully complete yet so I can't comment on it but everything else (PF, OOP, COAL) required you to make games.
+Each Project was solo and there were hundreds of people in each semester taking the subject, and for *every* subject, in *every* semester, I've consistently scored the highest marks and won the "Best Project" award.
 |
 | That's not to say I'm some kind of prodigy or have a lot of talent.
 I experienced *plenty* of struggle with every single one of them and many, many sleepless nights were spent on them.
 I was just committed to making something my teachers could be proud of, and to prove to myself that I can make a great product.
 |